 Experiments involving chemicals should be conducted in a chemical fume hood.
 This is especially important for reactions employing volatile, flammable, or halogenated solvents and any aqueous solution containing toxic substances.
 The fume hood sash can be in the raised position to set up the experiment, but should be lowered to operating position once the process has started, and only be raised to check on progress.
 You should always wear protective eyewear and gloves when working in a fume hood.
 Chemical storage in the fume hood should be kept to a minimum.
-Canopy hoods and/or snorkels are recommended for instruments that generate vapors or fumes in their operation.
 Exhaust hood performance specifications and testing schedule are given in Appendix D.